-This skills training module aims to prepare students for their final thesis through the writing of a research proposal.
-During the first two weeks of this course, students will participate in skills training sessions (lectures and tutorials, using peer-review exercises) in which they formulate and reformulate the research questions that they are planning to use for their MA theses.
-They will then link these questions to appropriate methods and theories.
-Simultaneously and in connection with the course, students will work on a draft version of their research proposal.
-In week 3, students participate in a larger peer-review workshop in which they critically evaluate each other’s research proposals.
-At the end of the module, students submit their final research proposal for the MA thesis.
-Each research proposal will be assessed by the respective thesis supervisor with a pass or fail.
+This skill training module aims at preparing students for the writing of their final thesis.
+During the first two sessions, students will formulate and reformulate their research questions and link them to appropriate methods and theories.
+At the same time, they start working on a draft version of their research proposal for the thesis.
+In week 3, students participate in a peer-review workshop, during which they critically evaluate each other’s research proposals and exchange in-depth feedback.
+At the end of the module, students hand in a research proposal.
+This research proposal will be assessed by the respective thesis supervisor.

 There are no pre-requisites for this module.

 Booth, W. C., Colomb, G. G., & Williams, J. M. (2003).
 The Craft of Research.
 Chicago and London: University of Chicago Press.

 Nygaard, L. (2015).
 Writing for Scholars: A Practical Guide to Making Sense & Being Heard.
 London: Sage.